-These Are The 10 Most Conservative Cities In Virginia For 2019
+The 10 Most Conservative Cities In Virginia For 2024

 Specifically, which cities have the highest number of conservative voters in the Old Dominion?

-In order to do so, we turned our sites on measuring how each city in Virginia with populations greater than 5,000 voted and contributed to political campaigns in the past several years.
-The cities with the highest percentage of voters who voted republican and gave the most to conservatives where named the most conservative cities in the state.
+To do so, we used Saturday Night Science to measure how each city in Virginia with populations greater than 5,000 voted in past elections.
+The cities with the highest percentage of voters who voted Republican were named the most conservative cities in the state.

-Here are the 10 most conservative places in Virginia for 2019:
+The 10 most conservative places in Virginia for 2024

 If you’re wondering, Petersburg is the most liberal city in Virginia of all those we measured.